Nostr Server Transport

 // Register your server's tools, resources, etc.// mcpServer.tool(...);

 // 3.
-Create the NostrServerTransport instanceconst serverNostrTransport = new NostrServerTransport({ signer: signer, relayHandler: relayPool, isPublicServer: true, publishRelayList: true, bootstrapRelayUrls: ["wss://relay.damus.io", "wss://nos.lol"], serverInfo: { name: "My Awesome MCP Server", website: "https://example.com", }, allowedPublicKeys: ["trusted-client-key"], // Only allow specific clients excludedCapabilities: [ { method: "tools/list" }, // Allow any client to list available tools { method: "tools/call", name: "get_weather" }, // Allow any client to call get_weather tool ], injectClientPubkey: true, // Enable client public key injection});
+Create the NostrServerTransport instanceconst serverNostrTransport = new NostrServerTransport({ signer: signer, relayHandler: relayPool, isAnnouncedServer: true, publishRelayList: true, bootstrapRelayUrls: ['wss://relay.damus.io', 'wss://nos.lol'], profileMetadata: { name: 'My Awesome MCP Server', about: 'Public MCP provider on Nostr', picture: 'https://example.com/avatar.png', website: 'https://example.com', }, serverInfo: { name: 'My Awesome MCP Server', website: 'https://example.com', }, allowedPublicKeys: ['trusted-client-key'], // Only allow specific clients excludedCapabilities: [ { method: 'tools/list' }, // Allow any client to list available tools { method: 'tools/call', name: 'get_weather' }, // Allow any client to call get_weather tool ], injectClientPubkey: true, // Enable client public key injection});

 // 4.
 Connect the serverawait mcpServer.connect(serverNostrTransport);